SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

 ### HTML

-If we consider a form with two sections and one control per section, a basic HTML structure **by default** would consist of:
+If we consider a form with two sections and one control per section, a default HTML structure would consist of:

 ```typescript
 <form class=""> // Form class, empty by default